sabareesh-s/share-widget/README.md

 This project is a clone for the Notion share widget.
 The packages and libraries used are, Material UI v5, React, Mui Icons and Storybook.
 The screenshots are attached below for you to take a look.
 To run it in your browser, just clone the github repo and run the script 'npm start'.
 A live version of the website is hosted here (https://6328132262fea600094cec87--shimmering-daifuku-a5230d.netlify.app/) for your convinience.
 If you want to run storybook, please clone the repo locally and run 'npm run storybook'.

+## User Story

+To share the notes file with ease, when the share button is clicked, a 'popover' appears.
+The interface is very simple, all the important details including an Invite button, and the users currently with access are displayed up front.
+When the invite button is clicked, it opens another popover for the user to easily access the area to add other users to collaborate in the file.
+The users and groups are displayed as chips which can be closed individially.
+This gives the users the flexibility they need to add or remove users with ease.
+Then, the invite button triggers the function to add all the users or groups with the specific permission set.

 ## Share widget
 ![image](https://user-images.githubusercontent.com/87223017/190962226-991fbf9a-2497-48e0-9b5c-bade4414de9a.png)